Major in East Asian Studies

 Students begin their study of East Asia by taking three introductory courses, arranged historically, on the literature, history, religions, visual culture, and other foundational aspects of the region.
-In addition, they take a cornerstone course entitled “Approaches to East Asian Studies” that introduces them to the East Asian region as a whole, and also prepares them for the interdisciplinary theories and methods involved in the study of East Asia.

 East Asian Studies can be completed either as a humanities or as a social sciences major.
 See below for instructions on divisional requirements.
 Students who major in East Asian Studies are strongly encouraged to study abroad.

 Students who complete the major in East Asian Studies will have a broad knowledge of the major historic developments, cultures, literary and artistic expressions, philosophies, religions, and economies and politics of the region.
 They will be able to synthesize their knowledge of the region across disciplinary perspectives, and they will have an intermediate-level proficiency in either Chinese, Japanese, or Korean.

 Students must take East Asian Studies courses from at least 3 different departments to satisfy the requirements for the major.
 Cross-listed courses will be considered according to their original parent department.

 (Note that for purposes of this major: CHI, JPN, and KOR do not count as separate departments.)
 Cross-listed courses will be considered according to the parent department of the course.